komali2/blog/content/posts/books-2023.md

 draft: false
 categories: ['info']
 tags: ['books', 'philosophy']
+description: 'A list of, and short reviews for, the various books I read in 2023.'
 ---

 This year I wanted to get this list out by January :P